mozilla-services/iprepd-nginx/README.md

 ## Running locally

-Create a `.env` file in this repo with the needed environment variables (documentaion below).
+Create a `.env` file in this repo with the needed environment variables (documentation below).

 Then run:
 ```